ekleinso/cpd-silent-install/README.md

 ```shell
 envsubst < rolebindings.yaml | oc create -f -
 ```
-7. Update variables in **configmap-vars.yaml** for your environment
+7. Update variables in **configmap-vars.yaml** for your environment.
+For internal repo IMAGE_PULL_PREFIX would be something like *registry.exampe.local/docker*.
 ```yaml
 apiVersion: v1
 kind: ConfigMap